 - Immediately seek medical treatment and document any injures

-The earlier you hire a lawyer, the better protected you are throughout the process.
+The earlier you hire a lawyer, the better protected you are throughout the accident claim process.
 A lawyer can help advise you on what to say (and not to say) to insurance adjusters or in court.
 An attorney can also hire experts, like accident reconstructionists, to collect evidence that proves you aren’t responsible.

 Modified Comparative Fault in Texas

 If you are partially at fault for a crash, you may still be able to recover compensation for your injuries.
 Texas applies a modified comparative fault rule.
 You can recover damages as long as you are 50% or less responsible for an accident.
 If you are 51% (or more) responsible, you cannot recover anything.

 If you are found 50% or less to blame, you can recover compensation proportionate to the percentage of responsibility of the other driver.
 For example, if you are 40% responsible, you will recover 60% of the damages you are requesting.

 Anderson Injury Lawyers always works to limit your responsibility so that you can recover as much money as possible.

 Our Car Wreck Lawyers in Fort Worth Can Help You Prove Liability – Call Today for a Free Consultation

 If you have questions about Fort Worth car accident liability, Anderson Injury Lawyers can give you invaluable advice.
 Whether you’re unsure how to prove liability or you’re being blamed for the collision, our car accident lawyers in Fort Worth are available for a free consultation to discuss your case.